ethandpark/APOD-Chrome-Extension/README.md

 # APOD Chrome Extension
- Chrome extension that uses NASA's 'Astronomy Picture of the Day' to change the 'New Tab' wallpaper each day.
+Unfinished Chrome extension that uses NASA's 'Astronomy Picture of the Day' to change the 'New Tab' wallpaper each day.

+Currently in hiatus.